NEXT UP ON this.

 Ensuring you’re eating nutritious meals when you have a tight budget can be tricky.
 But with a bit of know-how you can serve up versions of student classics – like baked beans on toast – that are packed with extra goodness.

-Deakin University Bachelor of Food and Nutrition Sciences/Bachelor of Commerce student Desi Karandaglidis says beans are a good vegetarian substitute for meat.
+Deakin University Bachelor of Food and Nutrition Sciences/Bachelor of Commerce graduate Desi Karandaglidis says beans are a good vegetarian substitute for meat.
 ‘They contain a lot of protein and will help keep you fuller for longer,’ she says.
 She points out that adding baby spinach will provide a rich source of iron and antioxidants, which help to fight free radical damage.

 Throwing in vitamin-C-rich tomatoes will help boost immunity – essential when you have a hectic schedule.
 Finally, chilli is an important addition.
 It’s a superfood with more vitamin C than oranges.
 ‘Other health benefits include fighting sinus congestion, aiding digestion and helping to relieve muscle and joint pain,’ she says.